A local automaton for the 2D toric code: Tsirelson's automaton and proof of its fault tolerance

 We will refer to an automaton as \emph{hardwired} if it applies gadgets in a non time-translation invariant way: \begin{definition}[Hardwiring] We say that an automaton $\mathcal{A}$ is {\it hardwired} if the elementary gadgets $G \in \mathcal{A}$ of the automaton are applied in a time-dependent manner.
 The instruction set specifying this time dependence is always assumed to not be subject to noise. \end{definition}

-In this paper, we will work with $p$-bounded noise models (also called local stochastic noise models), which are more general than i.i.d. noise models: \begin{definition} [$p$-bounded classical noise] For an automaton of depth $t$, Let a classical noise realization $E$ be a random subset of the set of spacetime coordinates $\cL\times [0,t]$.
+In this paper, we will work with $p$-bounded noise models (also called local stochastic noise models), which are more general than i.i.d. noise models: \begin{definition} [$p$-bounded classical noise] For an automaton of depth $t$, let a classical noise realization $E$ be a random subset of the set of spacetime coordinates $\cL\times [0,t]$ \hi{(since time is discrete, it is understood that $[0,t] \equiv [0,t] \cap \mathbb{Z}$)}.
 The noise model is said to be $p$-bounded if for any $A \subseteq \mathcal L$, we have \be \mathbb P [ A \subseteq E ] \leq p^{|A|}. \ee \end{definition} In the paper, we will be using several $p$-bounded noise models.
-One of them will act on individual (qu)bits, in which case $\cL$ will be the spacetime lattice of (qu)bits, and the other one will be a gadget noise model (introduced more rigorously later on), where each gadget can experience an arbitrary error, in which case $\cL$ will denote the set of spacetime coordinates of all gadgets.
+One of them will act on individual (qu)bits, in which case $\cL$ will be the spacetime lattice of (qu)bits, and the other one will be a gadget noise model, where each gadget can experience an arbitrary error, in which case $\cL$ will denote the set of spacetime coordinates of all gadgets.
 The use of $p$-bounded noise (rather than i.i.d. noise) is essential because the operation of the automata introduce noise correlations that cannot be captured with an i.i.d. noise model.